 The Royal Botanic Garden Sydney (RBGS) sought to improve the overall visitor experience by transforming the public space using smart technologies.
-By discretely integrating a network of SMART.NODEs™ that is both multi-purpose and aesthetic, RBGS was able to achieve its stated goal of creating a "Connected Garden".
+By discretely integrating a network of Smart City Infrastructure, RBGS was able to achieve its stated goal of creating a "Connected Garden".

 Despite its beauty and allure, the Royal Botanic Garden Sydney, a 74-acre public park located in the heart of Sydney, has always suffered from poor to non-existent connectivity.
 As one of the 10 most visited sites in Australia, the 200-year-old Garden attracts over five million visitors from all over the world and hosts up to 20 major events each year, but lacked reliable cell service and Wi-Fi which has become essential to human activity worldwide.
 The ability to use Facetime, Instagram, Snapchat, read a newspaper online, do some work, or even a simple text is an important emotional connection for many people - especially international travelers and ex-pats who want to show Sydney to a global audience.

 RBGS was also interested in implementing other transformative services such as improved LED lighting throughout the park, CCTV cameras, emergency assist buttons, and EV charging stations.
 But how to accomplish this in such a pristine environment without degrading the natural beauty of the park was a major challenge.
 Any solution, therefore, would have to be based on a multi-purpose, aesthetic infrastructure platform to preserve and protect the unique character of the Garden.

 Royal Botanic Garden and Domain Trust Sydney used/is using a network of SMART.NODEs™ with cell service and Wi-Fi to address this/these challenge(s).